IreneGarces/irenegarces.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral researcher in economics at Centro de Investigación y Tecnología Agroalimentaria (CITA).
+I am a postdoctoral researcher in economics at the Centre for Agro-Food Research and Technology (CITA.

 My research interests are focused on International trade and applied econometrics.